 The revolution in connected objects, or the Internet of Things (IoT) is going to impact all aspects of the economy, both businesses and individuals.
 However, the conditions for success of an IoT project are very different from those which lay behind previous internet waves.
 What are they?
 What is the role of EMS in this new wave?
 What does EMS offer for industrial IoT?
-Thierry Neveu, Chief Technical Officer at LACROIX Electronics, gives his expert assessment of industrial IoT.
+Thierry Neveu, Chief Technical Officer at the Electronics activity of LACROIX, gives his expert assessment of industrial IoT.

 IoT entails the development and manufacture of a particular object requiring in-depth knowledge of a broad spectrum of technologies spanning everything from onboard electronic systems, mechatronics, secure networks and communications, to services and applications in the cloud.